lindslev/splyt-extension/README.md

 Splyt - the Chrome extension
 ================

 The extension side of the revolutionary Chrome music experience, where users can add songs from around the web to playlists and control the Splyt web app's player.
+Check it out [in the Chrome Web Store](https://chrome.google.com/webstore/detail/splyt/dekmhppoomofnjclcollpbdknpldlgnd?authuser=2).

 ## Demo